 What is Expected of FYI Students?

-How are FYI courses identified in in the course catalog?
+How are FYI courses identified in the course catalog?

 FYI courses have regular departmental prefixes in which a “Q” follows the course and section number.
 Ex: PS 201-002Q.

-ESP Village “linked” courses are a subset of FYI courses that target a specific population of Exploratory Studies Program students and pair those students in the FYI class with a USC 101 class.
-The FYI program currently partners with the the Exploratory Studies Program for students who live in the Exploratory Studies Program residential program (Tucker and Owen Halls).
+Exploratory Studies Village “linked” courses are a subset of FYI courses that target a specific population of Exploratory Studies students and pair those students in the FYI class with a USC 101 class.
+The FYI program currently partners with the Exploratory Studies program for students who live in the Exploratory Studies Village (Tucker, Owen and Bowen Residence Halls).
 Students in this community may share a common FYI class paired with the ESP USC 101 course.

 - Spring registration is limited to one “Q” course per student.

 - Fall registration is limited to incoming first-year students only.

 - Spring semester courses are open to all first-year students.